Bitcoin, altcoins, and stablecoins: What's the difference?

 Stablecoins: The steady side of crypto

 Not all cryptocurrencies are rollercoasters.
-Stablecoins are designed to be just that-stable.
-Their value is pegged to something less volatile, like the US dollar or gold, usually at a 1:1 ratio.
+Stablecoins are designed for stability.
+Their value is pegged to assets like US dollar or gold, usually at a 1:1 ratio.
 This means they’re less prone to wild price swings and are often used for transactions within the crypto world.

-But don’t be fooled into thinking stablecoins are completely risk-free.
-The infamous Terra crash in 2022 proved that even “stable” assets can lose value in a flash.
+However, stablecoins are not without risk.
+The infamous Terra crash in 2022 proved that even 'stable' assets can lose value in a flash.
 So, while they may be steadier than Bitcoin or Ethereum, they still come with their own set of risks.

 Can you trade stablecoins on Deriv?

-Yes, you can!
-Just like with altcoins, Deriv lets you trade stablecoins without actually owning them.
-Since stablecoins move less dramatically than other cryptos, they’re not as popular for day trading.
+You can trade stablecoins on Deriv, just as you can altcoins.
+Since stablecoins move less dramatically than other cryptos, they’re less suited for day trading due to lower volatility.
 But even minor price fluctuations can be worth it if you’re trading large volumes or prefer lower volatility.
-Plus, you can open a crypto account with stablecoins, making them a useful option for trading other markets too.
+Additionally, Deriv allows you to launch a crypto account using stablecoins, making them a useful option for trading other markets too.

 Quiz